 Let all of us reflect for a moment.
 Is it an encouragement to your child or a bribe for perfection?
 Don’t get me wrong, our children deserve all our love and gifts.
 However, we need to deeply refine our intentions.
 We need to train them for a living a wholesome life.
 Your encouragement to bring out their best results should be based on the superficial vagueness of giving and take.

 Such wrong conditioning makes your child and the grown-up version of vulnerable.
 Yes, vulnerable to setbacks, vulnerable to heartbreaks, and vulnerable to failures.

 While aiming for the best every time is not a bad thing.
 It can lead to casualties and toxic entitled behaviors.
 Also, note that your ideas of perfection are subjective and personal.
 While I would always encourage you to strive for a grand goal but not make perfection a consequence of reaching that goal.
 Just do what is right and make you happy, fall in love with the process and magic will eventually follow.

 Let me ask this when you were a child.
 Were you perfect?
 No, but there were times when your involvement with life was much more than adults.
 It could be anything.
 Enjoying the first rain, making the best of your art and craft session.
 A full and wholesome smile to loving and playful conversations.
 There was magic in your dreamy eyes.
 Above everything else, your personality radiated innocence.

 The innocence that saw the world full of possibilities.
-A world full of abundance.
-We were more present in the moment.
+A world is full of abundance.
+We were more present at the moment.
 It was ok to be imperfect.
 In fact, others used to find our imperfections cute.
 It brought a smile to everyone’s face.

 As we grow up we lose touch with our inner child.
 We give up our playfulness in a bid to conform to society without realizing that sometimes we give up the very essence of our unique personality.